 Many companies are starting to hold off on infrastructure investments or hard costs until their foreign operation has matured.
 This is a great way to justify expenses and assure the company of a long-term ROI.
 However, don't be too distant; human capital is priceless.
 Strong, local employees can evaluate market penetration plans on a day-to-day basis, identify untapped opportunities, and make adjustments whenever necessary.

-The key to hiring is to do so with a light and agile footprint, but balance it against risk mitigation.
-Hiring international contractors tends to be incredibly risky.
-Consider using an International PEO to employ globally if you are unwilling/unable to establish a legal entity in-country.
+The key to hiring is to do so with a light and agile footprint but balance it against risk mitigation.
+Hiring international contractors is risky.
+Consider using an employer of record (EOR) to employ globally if you are unwilling or unable to establish a legal entity in-country.

 Develop a 'leading edge' product that encourages you to expand into new countries and regions.
 Then test your product in the target country to ensure success and determine if adjustments are needed.
 Note that if a product is thriving domestically, don't assume that it will do even better overseas.
 Additionally, utilize associates in overseas markets to monitor new developments, maintain contacts with decision-makers, and identify opportunities.

 Choose an international market to introduce your standard product or service where global competition is low.
 This will help free up extra revenue to reinvest in a product domestically and continue to gain market share.
 Take a lean approach to help you keep outside capital sources at bay and increase your equity.
 This is an incredibly important strategy when lending and funding are scarce.

 Before engaging the global marketplace, make sure to protect yourself by partnering with best-in-class companies whose primary focus is to recognize warning signs and understand potential risks.
 Rely on partners—whether they are local to you or local to your target country.

 Whether you engage a local attorney to protect, a consultant to advise, or an employer of record (EOR) like Velocity Global to manage your entire hiring and global expansion process, you will avoid serious pain points in the future.